-- Received the Academy Award for Best Adapted Screenplay for the critically acclaimed film "Moonlight," which he co-wrote and directed
+- Winner of the Academy Award for Best Writing - Adapted Screenplay for the critically acclaimed 2016 film Moonlight, which he also directed

 - Named one of TIME magazine's "100 Most Influential People" of 2017

 - His breakout film was the 2008 independent feature Medicine for Melancholy

 - Curator at the Telluride Film Festival and a United States Artists Smith Fellow

 Writer & Director, "Moonlight"